TeamStepping/Stepping.NET/docs/README.md

 Stepping may already complete the current step when your app crashes during the execution.
 When your app recovers, Stepping will execute it redundantly. **Therefore, all your steps should be [idempotent](https://coffeecodeclimb.com/2020/07/26/atomicity-and-idempotency-for-dummies/#idempotence).**

-### Ensures Executing Steps After a DB Transaction Commits
+### Want To Ensure Executing Steps After a DB Transaction Commits

 When you start a job with a DB transaction, Stepping will **eventually complete** the steps you require after the DB transaction commits.